bazelbuild/bazel/site/versions/master/docs/bazel-overview.md

 artifacts and test results.
 Caching allows reuse of build artifacts and test results.

 Bazel’s builds are fast.
-Incremental builds allows Bazel to do the minimum required work for a rebuild or retest.
+Incremental builds allow Bazel to do the minimum required work for a rebuild or retest.
 Correct and reproducible builds allow Bazel to reuse cached artifacts for whatever is not changed.
 If you change a library, Bazel will not rebuild your entire source.